node-red/node-red.github.io/docs/creating-nodes/properties.md

 If a node wants to allow the number of outputs it provides to be configurable then `outputs` may be included in the `defaults` array.
-The Function node is an example for how this works.
+The Function node is an example of how this works.

 ### Property validation